Muscle System Specialist Course – ONLINE COURSEBack to Courses

 Sections 1 through 12

-1-02 – Selling Muscle Health and Exercise Services
+1-02 – Selling (Interviewing for) Muscle Health and Exercise Services

 Sections 13 through 14

-2-01 – Sales System Review and Documentation of Initial Consultation
+2-01 – Sales (Interview) System Review and Documentation of Initial Consultation – Why the first interview is critical for a win-win relationship

-2-03 – Performing the Initial (Phase 1) Intake Assessment and Collecting Client Data
+2-03 – Performing the Initial (Phase 1) Baseline Assessment and Collecting Relevant Client Data – Weak data leads to weak decision-making.

 Sections 20 through 22